HenrikMoe/Service-Infrastructure/README.md

 the right side has the report file infromation and above that is the API connections to company apis and jinsei transformers listed as named services and when clicked they display below as service pipelines with like active status and endpoint creation with the transformers via the ui with modals, so you can be like hey myservice1 call xuri1, 2, and 3 into jinsei.ai-mypersonalk1transformer and connect the dozen type output set with jinsei.ai-mypersonalsecedgarfiler

+declare the data states in a npm compat file

+use some sort of declaritive instantion component hook component wrap from npm import should just be able to call in the ui component - redux?

 Jinsei API - API transformer listing with publically and privately avialble trainig data displayed with perofmrance analytics -
 Specs doc for designer: https://docs.google.com/document/d/1-msOp2yvxAZJnFdpXi0jH3BZSJShm_2GWBC9O5tE4vY/edit